p459t7zm6g-sys/Designing-Uncertainty-Aware-AI-Interfaces/README.md

 │       └── Data Analyse Defi (4).ipynb
 │
 ├── prototype/
-│   └── executable/
-│       └── index.html
+    └── index.html
 │
-├── ai_backhand_server/
+├── ai_backend_server/
 │   ├── README_AI_Backend.md
 │   ├── package.json
 │   ├── package-lock.json
 │   └── server.js
-│
-└── misc/
-    ├── exclusion_or_data_quality_notes.txt
-    └── participant_notes.csv
 ```

-The `ai_backhand_server/` folder contains the backend service that was used during data collection.
+The `ai_backend_server/` folder contains the backend service that was used during data collection.
 The backend files are grouped in this folder so that the frontend prototype, analysis files, and backend infrastructure remain clearly separated.

 The `node_modules/` folder is not included in this repository.
-Backend dependencies can be installed locally from `package.json` by running `npm install` inside the `ai_backhand_server/` folder.
+Backend dependencies can be installed locally from `package.json` by running `npm install` inside the `ai_backend_server/` folder.

 ---